sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 ### Support for different input encodings

 By default VObject always assumed everything is UTF-8.
-This is a fair assumption for object sent via CalDAV and CardDAV and is also the only valid encoding for vCard 4, jCard and jCal.
+This is a fair assumption for objects sent via CalDAV and CardDAV and is also the only valid encoding for vCard 4, jCard and jCal.

 However, iCalendar 2.0, vCard 3.0 and vCard 2.1 might also be encoded using